kubernetes-study-guide/Kubernetes-Study-Guide/09_services_nodePort/services_nodePort.md

 <html><body><h1>It works!</h1></body></html>
 ```

-These dns names can only be used from inside the kube cluster.
+These dns names can only be used from inside the kube cluster, since the dns service is inside the cluster.
 So to access the pods externally, e.g. from your macbook, then you use your minikube's ip address.

 ```bash
 $ minikube ip